tamylaa/clodo-framework/ui-structures/concepts/service-lifecycle-management.md

-# LEGO Framework: Complete Service Lifecycle Management
+# CLODO Framework: Complete Service Lifecycle Management

 ## 🎯 **The Service Manifest Revolution**

-You've identified a critical missing piece in the LEGO Framework architecture!
+You've identified a critical missing piece in the CLODO Framework architecture!
 The **service manifest** is the key that transforms individual service creation into a **complete service lifecycle management system**.

 ## 📋 **What the Service Manifest Solves**